Brexit and Beyond

 With no further statements from the UK and EU on the Protocol talks, this newsletter covers the latest commentary from media, business, and academia.
 The Lords Sub-Committee on the Protocol held another evidence session examining the supply of medicines to NI under the Protocol.
 The Retained EU Law Bill is proceeding through the House of Lords.
 Continue reading...

 We've created a timeline that takes you through the key dates of the Brexit process since 23 June 2016 (UK Referendum).
 We also linked to the key documents and papers.

 We have put together a handy question and answer for all things Brexit.
 If you have a questions we haven't answered let us know.

-These pages provide a summary of the Brexit scrutiny work undertaken by Assembly committees, and some figures for an overview of the work completed in the 2020-2021 session.
+These pages provide a summary of the Brexit scrutiny work undertaken by Assembly committees.

 Brexit and Devolution